sassoftware/esp-kubernetes/README.md

 The /bin subdirectory of /esp-cloud provides the following scripts to facilitate deployment:
   * **mkdeploy** - creates a set of deployment YAML files.
 You must set appropriate environment variables before running this script.
   * **dodeploy** - deploys images on the Kubernetes cluster
   * **mkproject** - converts XML project code into a Kubernetes custom resource file that works in the SAS Event Stream Processing Cloud Ecosystem
+  * **uaatool** - allows easy modification (add/delete/list) users in the UAA database used in a multiuser deployment.

 For more information about using these scripts, see "Getting Started."